vickneee/mountour/README.md

 # Mountours

-A fictional travel agency's landing page.
+A fictional travel agency's landing page UI.

 ## Tech used